 Sexual Misconduct

-One of the most egregious forms of therapist abuse is sexual misconduct, and it is beneficial to have a Michigan sexual abuse lawyer on your side for this.
+One of the most egregious forms of therapist abuse is sexual misconduct.
 This includes any sexual contact, from inappropriate touching to intercourse.
 Therapists should never flirt with you, make sexual comments, or suggest meeting outside of therapy, even if framed as part of treatment.

 Other signs can be more subtle, like commenting on your appearance, sharing sexual details about themselves, or steering discussions excessively to sexual topics.
 If a therapist engages in sexual misconduct, it’s never your fault, even if you felt emotionally connected to them.
 Michigan considers any sexual contact between a therapist and a current or former client to be unprofessional conduct, and signs of sexual misconduct by a therapist can include: